-Trump swipes at White House official ahead of Ukraine testimony
+White House official testifies on Ukraine call concerns, as president blasts 'Never Trumper witness'

 "Why are people that I never even heard of testifying about the call," Trump tweeted.
 "Just READ THE CALL TRANSCRIPT AND THE IMPEACHMENT HOAX IS OVER!"

+He went on to tweet: "Supposedly, according to the Corrupt Media, the Ukraine call 'concerned' today’s Never Trumper witness.
+Was he on the same call that I was?
+Can’t be possible!
+Please ask him to read the Transcript of the call.
+Witch Hunt!"

-He went on to tweet: "Where’s the Whistleblower?
-Just read the Transcript, everything else is made up garbage by Shifty Schiff and the Never Trumpers!"
-He added: "How many more Never Trumpers will be allowed to testify about a perfectly appropriate phone call when all anyone has to do is READ THE TRANSCRIPT!
+He also tweeted: "How many more Never Trumpers will be allowed to testify about a perfectly appropriate phone call when all anyone has to do is READ THE TRANSCRIPT!
 I knew people were listening in on the call (why would I say something inappropriate?), which was fine with me, but why so many?"

 The transcript of that call, as released by the White House, is available here.

-Indeed, Vindman said in his prepared opening statement that he has "never had direct contact or communications with the President."
-The statement says, however, that Vindman did listen to Trump's July 25 phone call with Zelensky, which prompted to a whistleblower complaint accusing Trump of improperly trying to pressure Ukraine into investigating Democratic activities in the 2016 election, as well as Joe Biden and his son Hunter.
+Indeed, Vindman said in his opening statement that he has "never had direct contact or communications with the President."
+The statement says, however, that Vindman did listen to Trump's July 25 phone call with Zelensky, which prompted a whistleblower complaint accusing Trump of improperly trying to pressure Ukraine into investigating Democratic activities in the 2016 election, as well as Joe Biden and his son Hunter.
 The complaint then resulted in the impeachment inquiry being led by House Intelligence Committee Chairman Rep. Adam Schiff, D-Calif.

+As Trump alluded to in his tweet, Vindman said in his statement that he "was concerned by the call" because he "did not think it was proper to demand that a foreign government investigate a U.S. citizen[.]"

-Vindman said that weeks before the phone call, U.S. Ambassador to the European Union Gordon Sondland also made statements at a meeting with a Ukrainian official regarding Ukraine conducting investigations, and that then-National Security Adviser John Bolton "cut the meeting short" at that time.
+Vindman also said that weeks before the phone call, U.S. Ambassador to the European Union Gordon Sondland made statements at a meeting with a Ukrainian official regarding Ukraine conducting investigations, and that then-National Security Adviser John Bolton "cut the meeting short" at that time.

 Vindman went on to say that during a debriefing after the meeting, Sondland discussed that it was important for Ukraine to investigate the Democrats, the Bidens and Burisma Holdings, the Ukrainian energy company for which Hunter Biden served as a board member.
 Vindman said he told Sondland that this was inappropriate and that he reported his concern to the NSC's lead counsel.

 Trump's call with Zelensky took place 15 days later, and Vindman said he was among those who listened to it in the Situation Room when it happened.
-He said he "was concerned by the call" because he "did not think it was proper to demand that a foreign government investigate a U.S. citizen[.]"

 Both Trump and Zelensky have stated that there was no pressure placed on Ukraine to conduct investigations.